-Dr. Ranjit Gharpurey is an Associate Professor in the Department of Electrical & Computer Engineering at The University of Texas at Austin.
+Dr. Ranjit Gharpurey is a Professor in the Department of Electrical & Computer Engineering at The University of Texas at Austin.

 He received his Ph.D. from the University of California at Berkeley in 1995 in Electrical Engineering and his Bachelor of Technology from the Indian Institute of Technology, Kharagpur, India in 1990.
 He was on the faculty of the Department of Electrical Engineering and Computer Science at the University of Michigan, Ann Arbor from 2003 to 2005.
 Prior to that, he was a Senior Member of the Technical Staff at Texas Instruments Inc., Dallas, TX.

 Dr. Gharpurey's current research is in the area of RF and high-frequency analog design.
 This includes the design of transceivers and frequency synthesizers used in narrowband and broadband wireless systems.
 A significant portion of his research is also related to the study of spurious coupling mechanisms through substrates and packages that adversely impact the performance of highly integrated mixed-signal and RF circuits.
 His doctoral research was in the area of modeling and analysis of substrate coupling for mixed signal and RF ICs.